 Create a strong password that is different to all your other passwords.
 Weak passwords can be hacked in seconds.
 The longer it is, the stronger it becomes and the harder to hack.
-Make yours strong by using a sequence of three words (add link to 3RW guidance).
+Make yours strong by using a sequence of three words.
 If available also use two factor authentication.
 This is a free security feature that gives you an extra layer of protection and stops cyber criminals getting into your accounts – even if they have your password.
 It reduces the risk by asking you to provide a second factor, such as getting a text or code when you log in, to check you are who you say you are.

 Understand what you are paying for.
 In the majority of cases the 'free' version of a service, correctly configured provides adequate security for personal use.
 Paid versions may offer extra features and usability features that you could consider if you feel your needs and situations justify it.

 Do not make meetings public.
 Connect directly via your contacts/address book, or provide a link privately to specific people.
 If the feature is available, make use of passwords to add another layer of protection.
 Do not post the link or password publicly.